Dingo (band): 1980s

+Beginnings

+In early 1982 Pertti "Neumann" Nieminen started forming a new band for himself after his previous band MAC had broken up.
+Juha "Quuppa" Seitonen became the drummer for the new band and Jonttu Virta from the band Kieltolaki became the guitarist.
+At first, Neumann himself played the bass guitar instead of singing the vocals.
+The band was first named Sous-Pierre, which was soon shortened to Soho.
+However, a band in the United Kingdom was already using the name Soho, so the name of Neumann's new band was changed to Dingo.

+There are several different versions for the origin of the name Dingo.
+Neumann has later recollected that he thought of the name while reading a foreign magazine at a kiosk.
+According to Jonttu Virta, the name Dingo came from one of the band's first songs, Nimeni on Dingo, which predated the band's name.

-Dingo was formed in 1982.
-Through different phases it reached its permanent line-up and sent a demo to a number of labels including Finnlevy and Poko Rekords.
+Through different phases the band reached its permanent line-up and sent a demo to a number of labels including Finnlevy, CBS, EMI and Poko Rekords.
 Poko Rekords rejected the demo and there has been a rumour that the demo "accidentally" ended up in the wrong drawer.
-On the other hand, it took only one song to convince Finnlevy, "Hölmöläisten laiva".
+Hans Rautio, CBS's chief of marketing at the time, has later recollected that the reason why CBS rejected Dingo's demo was its bad quality and the vocalist's unique style which he thought still needed improvement.
+On the other hand, it took only one song to convince Finnlevy, Hölmöläisten laiva.
 The demo also contained the band's later hit "Sinä ja minä".
+In June 1983 Timo Lindström from Finnlevy became interested in Dingo after the band had performed at Finnlevy's talent seeking event and the band got a record deal.

 Dingo recorded their first album Nimeni on Dingo before they started playing live gigs.
 The album sold well right from the beginning, though the band was initially in the shadow of another popular band from Pori, Yö, whose debut album Varietee had sold over 60,000 copies and instantly become number 1 on various charts.
-However, "Nimeni on Dingo" also went on to become a number one album and eventually outsold Yö's debut album.
+However, Nimeni on Dingo also went on to become a number one album and eventually outsold Yö's debut album.
 Hits on Dingo's debut album included Sinä ja minä, Levoton Tuhkimo, Lakatut varpaankynnet and Pistoolisankari.